mkidson/mkidson_obsidian_vault/MSc/To-Do files/Getting it over the finish line.md

+# Abstract
+- [ ] Have another go

 # Introduction
 - [x] References in the first section
 - [x] Round off the previous work and objectives of the current work (refer to jarvie)

 # Neutron Spectroscopy Techniques
 - [x] Reference for comparison of energy resolution: liquid to plastic scintillator
-- [ ] Light output spectrum components image.
+- [x] Light output spectrum components image.
 Need a better version

 # Development of the Detector System
 - [x] Increase font size in CFD pulse plot